t00shadow/CryoDataBot/GUI_DEV_COMMANDS.md

 # Git
-- temp branch is the current dev branch, develop on temp (ugh wish i chose a better name), then mirror on main
-- Since temp branch's commit history is kinda garbage, use a merge --squash to avoid cluttering the main branch's history.
-Copy the files but not the commit history to main branch. [stackoverflow post](https://stackoverflow.com/a/13348709)
+Copy file contents of temp branch but not the commit history (would clutter main branch's history) onto main branch.
-EDIT: not this one.
-- merge conflicts, try this instead: https://stackoverflow.com/a/45344014

-### merge --squash
+Make sure on main branch

-1. git checkout main
+1. `git checkout main`

+Delete current files (ignores untracked files)

+2. `git rm -rf .`

+Copy files from feature branch

-2. git checkout temp -- .
+3. `git checkout temp -- .`

-3. git add .
-4. git commit -m "commit message"
-5. push to origin (i use github desktop for this step. do whatever works)
+Add all files to staging area (*this command might be unneeded* since prev command might just stage it for you)

+4. `git add .`

+New commit (only adds 1 commit to main instead of like 80)

+5. `git commit -m "fixed last commit, make main branch match temp branch snapshot"`

+Push to origin

+6. push to origin using whatever is convenient (command line, github desktop, ...)